ministryofjustice/hmpps-spring-boot-sqs/README.md

 | dlqSecretAccessKey | | Only used for `provider=aws`.
 The AWS secret access key of the DLQ, should be derived from an environment variable of format `HMPPS_SQS_QUEUE_<queueName>_DLQ_SECRET_ACCESS_KEY`. |
 | asyncDlqClient | false | If true then the `AmazonSQS` bean created will be an `AmazonSQSAsync` instance. |

+#### :warning: queueId Must Be All Lowercase

+As we define the production queue properties in environment variables that map to a complex object in `HmppsQueueProperties` Spring is unable to handle a mixed case `queueId`.

 ### AmazonSQS Beans

+As each queue and dead letter queue (DLQ) has its own access key and secret we create an SQS client for each one.
+Historically this has been done in Spring `@Configuration` classes for both AWS and LocalStack (for testing) but this becomes complicated and hard to follow when there are multiple queues and DLQs.

-Each queue defined in `HmppsQueueProperties` should have an `AmazonSQS` created for both the main queue and the associated dead letter queue (DLQ).
+To remove this pain each queue defined in `HmppsQueueProperties` should have an `AmazonSQS` created for both the main queue and the associated DLQ.

 The bean names have the following format and can be used with `@Qualifier` to inject the beans into another `@Component`:

 * main queue - `<queueId>-sqs-client`
 * DLQ - `<queueId>-sqs-dlq-client`

+#### LocalStack AmazonSQS Beans

+In the past we would generally have a shell script to create any queues in a running LocalStack instance so that we can run tests against them.

+This library will now create the queues automatically when the provider is LocalStack so we don't need the queue creation shell script.

 #### Overriding AmazonSQS Beans

 If for any reason you don't want to use the `AmazonSQS` beans automatically created by this library but still want other features such as a `HealthIndicator` or queue admin endpoints then it's possible to override them.

-At the point this library attempts to generate any bean and register with the `ApplicationContext` if it finds an existing bean with the same name then it does nothing and uses the existing bean.
+At the point this library attempts to generate any bean and register with the `ApplicationContext`, if it finds an existing bean with the same name then it does nothing and uses the existing bean.

 So first find the bean names you wish to override as mentioned in [AmazonSQS Beans](#amazonsqs-beans).
-Then create your own AmazonSQS bean with the same name.
+Then create your own `AmazonSQS` bean with the same name.

 #### I Don't Need a DLQ.
 Why Is It Mandatory?